Edward W. Serrell: Career

 From 1845 up to the time of the Civil War, Serrell was engaged in railroad and bridge design and construction.
 He was, successively, assistant engineer to the commissioners of the Erie Railroad, and assistant to the chief of the US Army Corps of Topographical Engineers.
 He was the assistant engineer of the 1848 Panama Survey, where he located the route of the railroad between Aspinwall and Panama.
 He later had charge of the surveys for the Northern Railroad of New Hampshire, and was for a time the engineer of the Central Railroad of New Jersey.
 He prepared plans and supervised the construction of the suspension bridge across the Niagara River at Lewiston in 1850; superintended the construction of the bridge at Saint John, New Brunswick; and planned the bridge over the St. Lawrence River at Quebec.
-He was later concerned with the building of the Hoosac Tunnel (1858), the Bristol Bridge over the Avon River in England, which had one of the longest spans in that country at that time, and with the Union Pacific Railroad.
+He was later concerned with the building of the Hoosac Tunnel (1858), the Bristol Bridge over the Avon River in England, which had one of the longest spans in that country at that time, and the Union Pacific Railroad.

 During the Civil War, Colonel Serrell was in 126 actions.
 He was the chief engineer of the Department of the South until the 10th Corps moved to the Army of the James.
 He was the chief engineer of the 10th Corps and the Army of the James, and became chief of staff for that army, being brevetted a brigadier general.
-He contributed many useful inventions including long wire, armor plate, impromptu gun carriages, and iron viaducts.
-After the war, he published many reports on railroads and canals, was consulting engineer to many corporations, president of the Washington County Railroad, projected an interocean canal from San Blas to Pearl Island Harbor, and was the consulting engineer to the American Isthmus Ship Canal Company.
+He contributed many useful inventions including long wire, armor plates, impromptu gun carriages, and iron viaducts.
+After the war, he published many reports on railroads and canals, was a consulting engineer to many corporations, was president of the Washington County Railroad, projected an interocean canal from San Blas to Pearl Island Harbor, and was the consulting engineer to the American Isthmus Ship Canal Company.
 He was listed as an honorary pallbearer at the funeral of Ulysses S. Grant.
 He even sketched his idea for a flying machine.